 - Temper the egg mixture by SLOWLY pouring the milk in while whisking constantly.
 Once it's all combined, pour the whole mixture back into the saucepan, whisk continuously over medium-low heat until it thickens and the whisk leaves track marks.

-- Remove the mixture and pour it back into the heat proof bowl and add the butter and Nutella, stirring until it is fully combined.
+- Remove the mixture and pour it back into the heat proof bowl and add the butter and Nutella, stirring until everything is fully combined.
 If there are chunks, push it through a sieve.

 - Cover it with plastic, putting the plastic directly onto the cream so as not to form a skin and allow it to cool completely in the fridge.